corrscope/corrscope/docs/index.md

 Start by adding channels to be visualized.
 Look above the bottom-right table, click the "Add..." button, then select some .wav files.

+- 24-bit WAV files are not supported, and must be converted to 16-bit integer or 32-bit integer/float WAV files before playing.

 To add audio to play in the background, look at the top-right "FFmpeg Options", click the Master Audio "Browse..." button, and pick a .wav file.

 To make the waves taller, go to the left panel's General tab and edit Amplification.
 Afterwards, click the Appearance tab and customize the appearance of the oscilloscope.
 (Note that colored lines will be discolored and blurred by Youtube's chroma subsampling.)